Ziggy Sobotka: Season 2

 Ziggy is Frank Sobotka's son and Nick's cousin.
-He is a Baltimore dock worker and involved his father's stevedores union, but is also involved in criminal activity.
+He is a Baltimore dock worker and is involved in his father's stevedores union, but is also involved in criminal activity.
 Like most of the dock workers, Ziggy frequents Delores' bar, where he amuses the other customers with his drunken antics, such as publicly exposing himself.
 His work on the docks is often poor, resulting in him regularly being fired and reinstated by his father.
 Due to his lack of seniority, Ziggy receives little work.

 He is often portrayed as a clumsy and inept beneficiary of his father's position and is more interested in goofing off.
 He is close to Nick, who often bails him out when his various money-making schemes backfire.
 Despite his shortcomings, however, he has a better understanding of technology than many of his colleagues.
 He uses his computer research skills to assist Nick in his dealings with the Greeks.

 When thirteen dead women are discovered in one of Sobotka's shipping containers, Ziggy is dealing drugs supplied by "White Mike" McArdle.
 He tries unsuccessfully to convince the more streetwise Nick to join him.
 He sells the drugs at street level using an East Baltimore dealer known as Frog.
 When Frog lies about being robbed and keeps the money, White Mike severs ties with Ziggy.

 He turns to smuggling with his cousin, starting with a container of digital cameras.
 During a meeting with George "Double G" Glekas, a front man for an international smuggling operation, Ziggy's knowledge of the product helps to secure a better deal.
 However, when Glekas sees Ziggy taking pictures, he angrily smashes the camera.
 When Ziggy uses his share of the money to buy a new leather coat, Nick chastises him for flashing his newfound wealth.
 This also earns him the disdain of Maui.